JohnDuncanScott/example-rest-service/README.md

   * Move search functionality to backend.
 Although it works for a small number of items like this, really the search param should be passed to the backend.
 Also need paging.
 To reduce the load on the backend, search should be a positive confirmation rather than the dynamic searching that currently happens
   * Change case-insensitive search to use toUpperCase instead of toLowerCase to avoid round-tripping problems in countries like Turkey <https://garygregory.wordpress.com/2015/11/03/java-lowercase-conversion-turkey/>
 * BasketService
   * This is a hack to keep basket state.
 Would likely be a whole service that included handling purchasing.
 This API would either fit in there or if warranted would be its own microservice.
-This type of data is more suited to a NoSQL database where we want high availability and  (e.g. DynamoDb which is actually [used for Amazon Cart](https://www.dynamodbguide.com/the-dynamo-paper))
+This type of data is more suited to a NoSQL database where we want high availability (e.g. DynamoDb which is actually [used for Amazon Cart](https://www.dynamodbguide.com/the-dynamo-paper))
 * UserPersonalisationService
   * This a hack to keep user's preferred options.
 Would likely be its own microservice that kept track of all forms of user preferences
 * General